• Play the sound file

 My opinion is that they are, if you'll pardon the expression, standing athwart history crying "Stop!"
 The mood of the age is towards more nationalism, more respect for the integrity of the nation-state, not less, and the EU project of political unification will likely be the first major casualty of that mood.

 04 — Right-wing social engineering.
-Newt Gingrich vs. Paul Ryan Everybody's piling on Newt Gingrich.
-Newt just announced his presidential run ten days ago; then on a Sunday talk show he trashed Paul Ryan's plan to voucherize Medicare.
+Everybody's piling on Newt Gingrich.
+Newt just announced his Presidential run ten days ago; then on a Sunday talk show he trashed Paul Ryan's plan to voucherize Medicare.

 Asked about the Ryan plan, Newt said: "I think that that is too big a jump."
 Then he went further, calling Ryan's plan, quote, "right-wing social engineering," which he said was, quote, "no more desirable than left-wing social engineering."